CALL (866) 832-9315

 Why use a Performance Plastic?

 Performance plastics are designed for repeated or multi-use applications and generate a smaller carbon footprint than glass, steel, or wood.
-High performance plastics are plastics that can perform well under extreme environments.
-Because most performance plastics are considered ‘self lubricating’, these materials can be made into parts that replace metals, and don’t require the continual maintenance and lubrication that metals require.
+Moreover, high performance plastics are plastics that can perform well under extreme environments.
+Because most performance plastics are considered ‘self lubricating’, these materials can be made into parts that replace metals.
+Also, performance plastics don’t require the continual maintenance and lubrication that metals require.

-Over the past few decades Mechanical Plastics have increasingly replaced metals due to their strength-to-weight ratios, and resistance to wear have surpassed aluminum and steel, respectively.
-When certain additives are blended with thermoplastic polymers, this performance plastic can meet code and compliance requirements for smoke, flammability, and even toxic gas release.
-Several high end performance plastics can meet the stringent FM-4910 flame and smoke rating.
+Over the past few decades the Mechanical Plastics have increasingly replaced metals due to their strength-to-weight ratios.
+Performance plastics have excellent resistance to wear and have surpassed aluminum and steel, respectively.
+When certain additives are blended with thermoplastic polymers, this performance plastic can meet stringent codes.
+These Include compliance ratings for smoke, flammability, and even toxic gas release.
+Similarly, there are several high end performance plastics can meet the stringent FM-4910 flame and smoke rating.

 Performance Plastic materials are not ‘cheap’

 As opposed to ‘single use’ plastics, the performance plastic materials are not inexpensive or ‘throw away’.
 Rather these high performance materials are designed for specific applications, and out perform most other substrates.
-Other characteristics of high performance plastics can be extraordinary resistance to wear and tear, high purity or particular electrical insulation.
-High performance plastics are plastics that can perform well under extreme circumstances.
+Other characteristics of high performance plastics can be extraordinary resistance to wear and tear.
+Other considerations include high purity or particular electrical insulation.
+High performance plastics are plastics that can perform well under extreme conditions.
 High performance plastics are best known for their temperature, chemical and wear resistance.

-Performance Plastics offers high performance plastics for high performance applications, at economical prices, made by quality American made engineering plastics manufacturers.
-High-performance plastics are formulated to operate under extreme chemical, high temperature and heavy load applications or any combination of these.
-Most performance plastics are used where the highest demands are placed on thermal or chemical resistance, product mechanics, or on the self-lubrication of products.
+Performance Plastics offers high performance plastics for high performance applications.
+All this and at economical prices, made by quality American made engineering plastics manufacturers.
+High-performance plastics are formulated to operate under extreme environments.
+Such as chemical, high temperature and heavy load applications or additionally a combination of these.
+Most performance plastics are used where the highest demands are placed on these materials.
+This includes thermal or chemical resistance, product mechanics, or on the self-lubrication of products.

 In the performance plastic market, one size does not fit all.
-With over 50 high performance plastics, each with its own physical properties, several materials may be proper choices for your performance plastic requirement.
-Please feel free to call one of our certified and trained customer service personnel for assistance in choosing the best performance plastic for your application.
+With over 40 high performance plastics, each with its own physical properties.
+Several materials may be upgraded choices for your performance plastic requirement.
+Please feel free to call one of our certified customer service personnel for assistance in choosing the best performance plastic for your application.

 Artifacts made of smelted iron have been found dating from about 3000 BC in Egypt and Mesopotamia.
 In those times, iron was a ceremonial metal; it was far too expensive to be used in everyday life.
 Metals are commonly very stiff, tough and strong.
 However, they are also generally quite heavy.
 Also, the cost to heat metal to production temperatures is extremely high, over 5 times that of Performance Plastic materials.
 When metals corrode they get smaller, and many can decompose to yield rust.